cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Purpose of the Bostrom network [~](QmX3owfDdvVUAr2J58nrdBQShBH8be6iwv9NZwnTAjTdjf)

 Bostrom allows adding knowledge (creating cyberlinks between particles) to the knowledge graph verifiably.
 By "verifiably" we mean that it is guaranteed by blockchain design that the holder of a particular private key added specific content into the blockchain at the known time.
-And technically correct to say that holder of the exact private key signed files (uniquely identified by their hashes) by writing this information into Bostrom blockchain.
+And {++it is++}technically correct to say that {++the ++}holder of the exact private key signed files (uniquely identified by their hashes) by writing this information into Bostrom blockchain.

 The knowledge graph is a directed weighted graph between particles (CIDs or Content-ID of files, also known as content addresses, IPFS-hashes, IPFS-links).